uccaoeo/Data_Engineering_with_Python/README.md

 # Data_Engineering_with_Python

-This repo documents my code from reading the Python for Data Engineering by Paul Crickard.
+This repo documents my code from reading and implementing my knowledge from the "Python for Data Engineering by Paul Crickard" pdf.